 Do your prospective donors really know who you are?
 Telling them who you are is a key component of your case for support.

-If you haven’t yet developed your case for support, read on, and be sure check out these other CharityChannel articles on this topic.
-Also, I’ve just coauthored a guide on this with Margaret Guellich, CFRE, CharityChannel’s Quick Guide to Developing Your Case for Support (CharityChannel Press) which you might find helpful.
+If you haven't yet developed your case for support, read on.
+Also, I've just coauthored a guide on this with Margaret Guellich, CFRE, CharityChannel's Quick Guide to Developing Your Case for Support (CharityChannel Press) which you might find helpful.

 Start with Your Strategic Plan

 Although the case for support is not the same thing as the strategic plan, much of the information you need can usually be found in your strategic plan.
 Your case, as your plan, should start with mission, vision, and values.
 Your mission tells people who you are and what you do.
 Your vision tells the reader not only where you see your organization headed in the future, but how you envision your community at some point in the future, because your organization exists.